-Woodstick was created by Mike Hammond, long time board member and past president of the Walla Walla Blues Society.
+Woodstick was created by , long time board member and past president of the Walla Walla Blues Society.

 The Woodstick Park was moved into Washington and hosted the event from 2003 forward.
 The site was still on Mill Creek where a new stage was constructed on the water frontage.
 A swimming hole and pine trees were also features of the new location.

-Although the annual event has been discontinued, the park and stage continue to be used for gatherings of family and friends as well as music events from time to time.
+The park and stage continues to be used for gatherings of family and friends as well as music events from time to time.

 Copyright Mike Hammond